Charles Henry Davis: Civil War service

 In the American Civil War, Davis was appointed to Blockade Strategy Board in June 1861.
 On 15 November 1861, he was promoted to captain.
 He was made acting flag officer, in command of the Western Gunboat Flotilla.
 A day after he took command, the flotilla fought a short battle with Confederate ships on the Mississippi River at Plum Point Bend on May 10, 1862.
 Caught unready for battle, two of the Union ships were badly damaged and had to be run into shoal water to keep from sinking.
 The Confederate vessels escaped with only minor damage.
-On June 6, his ships fought in the Battle of Memphis, which resulted in the sinking or capture of seven of the eight Confederate ships, compared with damage to only one of the Union vessels.
-In July, he cooperated with Flag Officer David G. Farragut in an attack on Vicksburg, Mississippi, but they were forced to withdraw.
-In August, he proceeded up the Yazoo River and successfully seized Confederate supplies and munitions there.
-After this excursion, he was made Chief of the Bureau of Navigation and returned to Washington, D.C..
+On June 6, his ships fought in the First Battle of Memphis, which resulted in the sinking or capture of seven of the eight Confederate ships, compared with damage to only one of the Union vessels.

+In July, he came downriver from Memphis, Tennessee to cooperate with the New Orleans–based fleet of his close friend Flag Officer David G. Farragut in a failed attack on the Confederate citadel of Vicksburg, Mississippi, part of the 14-month long Vicksburg campaign.
+Afterwards, because of a severe outbreak of malaria among his crew which left his ships undermanned, he withdrew 160 miles north to Helena, Arkansas, which had recently been occupied by the Union Army.
+The withdrawal was on Davis' own authority and not under orders from Washington; this decision may have contributed to his later removal from command of the gunboats.
+In August, he successfully seized Confederate supplies and munitions from up the Yazoo River.